AI @ General Motors

 2022 Q2

-GM partners with Untether AI to develop next-generation autonomous vehicle perception systems using innovative at-memory compute technology.
+GM partnered with Untether AI to develop autonomous vehicle perception systems leveraging at-memory computation technology.

 2022 Q1: no updates